 Another option is the white-washed Windmill Hotel, located on a hilltop on the island of Kimolos.
 It's simple and rustic inside, featuring just two rooms with wooden furnishings, built-in sofas, and views of the sea from multiple terraces.
 There are historic mid-19th-century outbuildings, too, housing a few more guest rooms.
 Scattered across the islands, there's a range of other windmill hotels; all are quiet and unique, ideal for a relaxing holiday.

 Want to learn more about unique experiences in Greece?
 Try this article for suggestions.

 Live Like a Local in the Ancient City of Athens

 Your accommodations in Athens might not be at the top of your travel-planning list (many travelers to Greece are thinking first and foremost about islands, beaches, and cliffs) but a stay in the Greek capital can be enchanting if you do it like a local.
 Instead of a traditional hotel, consider renting an apartment; not only will you enjoy extra space (great for jet lag recovery after a long flight), you'll get a taste of what it's like to actually live in Athens.

-Many agencies offer temporary apartment rentals for tourists—a quick Google search will provide quick results or you could check out the options through a service like Airbnb or VRBO.
 Whether you choose a loft in the old city or a modern apartment with a stunning view of the Akropolis, an apartment rental is a solid value and a great cultural experience.